pmillerdev/noughts-and-crosses/README.md

 # Noughts and Crosses

-Noughts and crosses (aka Tic Tac Toe in the US) game written with React, Next, TypeScript and Tailwind CSS.
+Noughts and crosses (Tic Tac Toe in the US) game.

+Technologies used: React, Next, TypeScript, Tailwind CSS.

 ## Running Locally